 William H. Asquith

-William has more than 28 years at the USGS encompassing a wide range of algorithms and statistical and extreme value frequency studies of meteorology, surface water hydrology, and other water resources topics such as data acquisition, hydraulics, and hydrologic regionalization.
+William has about 34 years at the USGS encompassing a wide range of algorithms and statistical and extreme value frequency studies of meteorology, surface water hydrology, and other water resources topics such as data acquisition, hydraulics, hydrologic regionalization, and research mentoring on statistical methods and algorithms.

-Recent cooperators include Gulf Coast Ecosystem Restoration Council, Environment Agency – Abu Dhabi via USGS Office of International Programs, Texas Commission on Environmental Quality, Texas Department of Transportation, U.S. Army Corps of Engineers, U.S. Nuclear Regulatory Commission, and USGS Office of Quality Assurance.
+Recent cooperators include Gulf Coast Ecosystem Restoration Council, Environment Agency – Abu Dhabi (2016−18) and Ministry of Ecology, Environmental Protection and Climate Change for the Republic of Uzbekistan (2021−26) via USGS Office of International Programs, Texas Commission on Environmental Quality, Texas Department of Transportation, Texas Water Development Board, U.S. Army Corps of Engineers, U.S. Nuclear Regulatory Commission, and USGS Office of Quality Assurance.

 Education and Certifications